- Home

 IV.
 Reconciliation Process

 The reconciliation or verification procedure is done to ensure that all transactions/charges to a cost object are appropriate and that the correct G/L account is used for the transaction.
-This is accomplished for each transaction by reviewing the SAP online document via drilling down from a report or by comparing the charge to paper documentation (backup).
+This is accomplished for each transaction by reviewing the SAP online document via drilling down from a report or by comparing the charge to paper or digital documentation (backup).

 The following steps will assist in providing documentation for review and ensuring that all transactions are reviewed.